flowroute/sms-proxy/README.md

-# SMS Proxy
+# Phone Number Masking - SMS Proxy

-SMS Proxy is a microservice that allows you to proxy SMS messages between two recipients using a Flowroute TN (telephone number) as the intermediary layer.
+Phone Number Masking - SMS Proxy is a microservice that allows you to proxy SMS messages between two recipients using a Flowroute TN (telephone number) as the intermediary layer.
 The two participants of a session both send SMS messages to the same TN and are able to receive those messages on their own devices, never exposing either recipient's actual phone number.

 The service uses a SQLite backend and exposes multiple API resources; this allows for interaction with the microservice using three standard HTTP API methods: **POST**, **GET**, and **DELETE**.

-## Before you deploy SMS Proxy
+## Before you begin

 You must have the following before you can deploy SMS Proxy.